AlexCharlton/Hypergiant/README.md

     [procedure] (update-animated-model!
 ANIMATED-MODEL DELTA)

-Update the `ANIMATED-SPRITE` given the time interval `DELTA`, changing the current frame of the model if enough time has elapsed since the last frame, tweening between frames.
+Update the `ANIMATED-MODEL` given the time interval `DELTA`, changing the current frame of the model if enough time has elapsed since the last frame, tweening between frames.
 This should be called every frame that the `ANIMATED-MODEL` is to be animated.

 ### Particle system